rajyraman/Solution-Installer-for-XrmToolBox/README.md

 # Solution-Installer-for-XrmToolBox
-XrmToolBox plhgin to download and install solutions from GitHub
+XrmToolBox tool to download and install solutions from GitHub